gerzonc/PokedexApp/README.md

 ## <a name="installation"></a> Installation and usage

+First ensure you have an Android emulator with Google Play Services or an iOS simulator with at least iOS 12.

 For installing this project on your machine just clone the project and run in the console:
 ```console
 $ yarn install